alekssadowski95/OpenPartsLibrary/README.md

 - Aluminum profiles and brackets
 - Fasteners, nuts, washers, and spacers
 - Plates, panels, adapters, and mounting parts
-- Other purchased standard components used in machine frames and mechanisms
+- Purchased standard components used in machine frames and mechanisms

+## Reusable BOM Modules

+Precreated BOMs represent frequently combined parts that are often reused as machine modules.

+Examples include complete linear axes, rail sets, motor and bracket combinations, or other groups of components that are usually selected together.

+Instead of collecting every rail, carriage, motor, fastener, and mounting bracket one by one, engineers can start from an existing BOM that already reflects a useful combination.

+## One-Click BOM Packages

+Complete BOMs can be downloaded as one package, including available CAD files and hardware BOM data.

+This makes it faster to move from a reusable module in the library to a working FreeCAD assembly, procurement request, or manufacturing handoff.

+## Part Usage Lookup

+OpenPartsLibrary shows where a specific part is used across BOMs.

+This helps engineers understand which modules depend on a part, avoid duplicate decisions, and assess the impact of changing a component.

+## My Bill Of Materials

+My Bill of Materials is a temporary collection for parts selected during design work.

+Users can review quantities, estimated cost, CAD availability, and download the selected package.

 ## Multiple Languages

-OpenPartsLibrary supports multiple interface languages, which helps small international teams, distributed suppliers, and mixed engineering/manufacturing environments work from the same part library.
+OpenPartsLibrary supports multiple interface languages.

+This helps small international teams, distributed suppliers, and mixed engineering/manufacturing environments work from the same part library.

 ## Running Locally